Yirmeyahuu/Car-Management-System/README.md

 - 🗑️ **Delete/Archive Car**: Remove cars from the active inventory (archived cars can be restored).
 - ♻️ **Restore Car**: Bring back previously archived cars to the active inventory.
 - 📥 **Import CSV**: Bulk add or update cars by uploading a CSV file.
 Existing cars (matched by name) are updated; new ones are added.
+- 📤 **Export CSV**: Download the current car inventory as a CSV file.
+- 🗃️ **Export Archived CSV**: Download all archived cars as a CSV file.
 - 🔍 **Search**: Quickly find cars by typing part or all of the car name in the search bar.

 ### 📝 Typical User Steps